hendrixgg/strategy-ai/README.md

 Requirements:

-- [Notion Page](https://hendrix-notes.notion.site/Strategy-AI-Installation-d1923c86e26b4a388c9995f3f4c5217e?pvs=4) (if you want to see the images)
 - [github link](https://github.com/hendrixgg/strategy-ai)
 - Node.js and npm (gives you the option to install python along with it)
 - OpenAI api key
 1. Ensure that you have Node.js and NPM installed so that you can build the project
-    1. check if it is installed by opening a cmd terminal and typing: “node -v” or “npm -v”
+    1. check if it is installed by opening a cmd terminal and running: “node -v” or “npm -v”
     2. if not installed go to: https://nodejs.org/en/download
     3. download the installer for your operating system
     4. run the installer (say yes to everything and check that box at the end where it mentions Chocolatey)